About Lynn's Consignments in Ventura, CA

 We could set up the booth with lighting, electrical, table clothes, display cabinets (ask me about the tinie cabinet in my store) and unpack the merchandise in record time.
 Here is a photo of my grandmother manning our booth back in the day.
 The tinie cabinet is to her right.

-I recieved my BS in Business Administration with an emphasis on Entrepreneurship in 1985.
+I received my BS in Business Administration with an emphasis on Entrepreneurship in 1985 from USC.
 Much to my grandmother’s disappointment, I decided to pursue a career in retail in Los Angeles.
 I was chosen as part of the May Company California’s executive training program for 1985.
 After two months of training at the corporate offices, I spent a year as the housewares department manager in store #2 at Wilshire and Fairfax.
 What an experience!
+That building is now the Academy of Motion Pictures Museum.
+How cool is that?

-I was promoted to assistant buyer of kitchen electrics (department 74) right before Christmas (Thank God) as retail with a major department store on the sales floor during Christmas can be miserable.
-I spent a year doing that then was promoted to buyer in training of vaccums (department 73).
-About six months later, I became the comforter and bedding accessories buyer.
+I was promoted to assistant buyer of kitchen electrics (department 74) right before Christmas of 1986.
+Thank GOD! as retail with a major department store on the sales floor during Christmas can be miserable.
+I spent a year as an assistant buyer and then was promoted to buyer in training of vaccums (department 73).
+About six months later, I became the comforter and bedding accessories buyer (department 41).
 Such fun!

 We traveled to New York several times a year on buying trips and would be wined and dined and driven around in limos.
 Those were the days!